bharath-elastic/es_mtenancy/README.md

 user_name,space_name,role_name,role_model,pwd
 analyst-01,analyst-01,analyst-01,analyst,Same4Every1
 analyst-02,analyst-02,analyst-02,analyst,Same4Every1
+...
 ```

 3. Configure `config.yaml` file with cluster and login information.
 Alternatively copy the file and modify to create your own configuration file and use the `-c` flag when running the script.
 User below should have the privilege to `manage_security`.
-Script will ask you for password when run.
+Don't provide password in yaml, script will ask you for password when run.

 ```
 url: